mustafa-cpu-pr/NTT-Data/README.md

+Below is a brief Description of all the tasks:= TaskGo:-Developed a data visualization tool in Go (Golang) that generates interactive pie charts, bar charts, and line charts for analyzing data.
+Utilized libraries like `gonum` and `go-echarts` to create intuitive visual representations, enhancing data insights and user engagement.
-Below is a brief Description of all the tasks Task1:-Integrated data table with Angular, enabling users to update configurations like data, grouping, and CSS from the UI, with real-time reflection on the rendered table.
+Task1:-Integrated data table with Angular, enabling users to update configurations like data, grouping, and CSS from the UI, with real-time reflection on the rendered table.
 Task2:-Integrated Highcharts with Angular, allowing users to update chart configurations like series colors and data from the UI, with changes reflected in the packed bubble chart in real time.
 Task3:-Integrated Highcharts with Angular, allowing users to update chart configurations like series colors and data from the UI, with changes reflected in the heatmap tilemap in real time.